jasonjmcghee/livelove/README.md

 1. Install the vs code extension.
 (You can build it yourself, or [download the one I built here](https://github.com/jasonjmcghee/livelove/releases/).)
 2. Add the files other than `main.lua` to your project.
-3. Launch the VSCode extension by running the command "
+3. As soon as you open a file like `main.lua` after installing the extension, it will automatically start.
+Just run the project, and you should see inlay hints.

 # Example